marianocarrazana/rouge/README.md

 `default_title`: the title that will be displayed if there is not a title defined.
 You can define a title inside your controller with `$store->addServerVariable("title","my title")`.

-`site_url`: the full site url to add to the relative href and src paths, this is necessary for the SPA feature, if your site domain is something like "mysite.com" put in the configuration "//mysite.com" or if you want to force the use of https "[https://mysite.com](https://mysite.com)".
+`site_url`: the full site url to add to the relative href and src paths, this is necessary for the SPA feature, if your site domain is something like "mysite.com" put in the configuration `//mysite.com` or if you want to force the use of https `https://mysite.com`, if the web/app is inside a subfolder add the full path `//mysite.com/apps/rouge_app`.

 `eval_scripts`: (true or false) scripts shared with `$reactor->addScript()` will be evaluated with eval() function, this is unsafe if your using a non https site.

-`automatic_render`: (true or false) if it will search files inside the controllers/templates and automatically render it.

 `root_dir`: the full path of your project in your file system, this will used to solve the all paths defined in the paths.php/templates/sections.

 `templates_extension`: the file extension of your templates, generally "html" or "twig".

-`enable_router`: (true or false) it will auto-load the Rouge\Router class.
+`router.enable`: (true or false) it will auto-load the Rouge\Router class.

+`router.auto_routes`: (true or false) auto-generate routes.

+`router.global_variable`: (default: router) variable global name.

+`router.auto_render`: (true or false) automatically render templates at the end of the controller.

+`renderer.enable`: (true or false) it will auto-load the Rouge\Renderer class.

+`renderer.global_variable`: (default: renderer) variable global name.

+`renderer.content_element_id`: (default: content) unique HTML element id to be replace with actual content.

+`error_handler.enable`: (true or false) it will auto-load the Rouge\ErrorHandler class.

+`error_handler.debug_mode`: (true or false) show extra information like templates or controllers missing.

+`error_handler.display_on`: (`all`,`none`,`html`,`console`) print errors on navigator console, html content, both or disable completely.

+`error_handler.logger_global_variable`: (default: console) variable global name for the logger.

 **Create a simple page**

-If you want to add a page accessible in with the url `mysite.com/mypage` just add a file with the name `mypage.html` inside the `src/views` folder, remember you dont need to define the headers or sections that are shared for all pages inside this document, if you wanna change the default design edit the `src/sections/base.html` file just remember to leave the `{% block content %}{% endblock %}` inside `#content` element for the SPA featured.
-For a root urls like [`mysite.com/`](https://mysite.com/) edit the `index.html` inside the `src/views` folder.
+If you want to add a page accessible in with the url `mysite.com/mypage` just add a file with the name `mypage.html` inside the `src/views` folder, remember you don't need to define the headers or sections that are shared for all pages inside this document, if you want to change the default design edit the `src/sections/base.html` file just remember to leave the `{% block content %}{% endblock %}` inside `#content` element for the SPA featured.
+For a root urls like `mysite.com/` edit the `index.html` inside the `src/views` folder.

 Inside the mypage.html put this: